These awards are open to theatre shows – please see the details of each award for entry specifics and sub-genres.

 The SIT-UP Award was first launched in 2018 and is an initiative of the charity Changing Ideas.

-It will be given to a theatre production that effects change in audience perceptions, understanding and empathy for a social issue.
-We will also take into account engagement with audiences by the production.
-This award will be chosen based on audience voting.
+It is given to a theatre production that affects change in audience perceptions, understanding and empathy for a social issue.
+We also take into account engagement with audiences by the production.
+This award is chosen based on audience voting.

-The winner will be announced at the end of the 3rd week and the winner will receive £5,000 of which £1,000 is cash – to use as they like – and £4,000 of support to extend the social impact of the piece after Edinburgh and widen its audience reach.
-The support will be tailored to suit the company and issue.
-The winner will also be offered a showcase at the Park Theatre, London.
+The winner is announced at the end of the third week of the Fringe and the winner receives £5,000, of which £1,000 is cash – to use as they like – and £4,000 of support to extend the social impact of the piece after Edinburgh and widen its audience reach.
+The support is tailored to suit the company and issue.
+The winner is also offered a showcase at the Park Theatre, London.

-We are also giving an Audience Engagement Award of £1,000 to a production which engages with its audiences in an effective or novel way.
+We also give an Audience Engagement Award of £1,000 to a production which engages with its audiences in an effective or novel way.

-- Who Cares – LUNG and The Lowry (Summerhall Main Hall)
+- Who Cares – LUNG and The Lowry (Summerhall)

 The Stage Edinburgh Awards

-The Stage Edinburgh Awards will be running for the 23rd year at this year’s Edinburgh Festival Fringe.
+The Stage Edinburgh Awards ran for the 23rd year at the 2019 Edinburgh Festival Fringe.
 The awards are designed to recognise outstanding performances on the Fringe, whether solo or as part of a company.
 Ensembles are also eligible.
-Previous winners include Jade Anouka for Chef (2014), Phoebe Waller Bridge for Fleabag (2013) and Daniel Kitson for C-90 (2006).
+Previous winners include Jade Anouka for Chef (2014), Phoebe Waller-Bridge for Fleabag (2013) and Daniel Kitson for C-90 (2006).

 Since 2014, they’ve been awarded on a rolling basis.
-The judging panel is headed by Natasha Tripney and The Stage make announcements every Monday throughout the Fringe.
+The judging panel is headed by Natasha Tripney and The Stage makes announcements every Monday throughout the Fringe.

-- Breffni Holahan - Collapsible – Ellie Keel Productions and HighTide (Assembly Roxy - Upstairs)
+- Breffni Holahan: Collapsible – Ellie Keel Productions and HighTide (Assembly)

-- Alice Vilanculo - E8 – The North Wall in association with The Pleasance (Pleasance Dome - Queen Dome)
+- Alice Vilanculo: E8 – The North Wall in association with The Pleasance (Pleasance)

-- Angus Taylor and Shauna Macdonald - Mouthpiece – Traverse Theatre Company (Traverse Theatre - Traverse 2)
+- Angus Taylor and Shauna Macdonald: Mouthpiece – Traverse Theatre Company (Traverse Theatre)

 Total Theatre Awards

-Resisting too narrow a definition of the term ‘total theatre’ the awards focus on artists and companies leading innovative work beyond the classical cannon and new writing – working within the fields of devised theatre, live art, visual performance, mime, puppetry, physical theatre, experimental theatre, dance, clown, circus, street, immersive, outdoor, site specific performance and more.
+Resisting too narrow a definition of the term ‘total theatre’, the awards focus on artists and companies leading innovative work beyond the classical canon and new writing – working within the fields of devised theatre, live art, visual performance, mime, puppetry, physical theatre, experimental theatre, dance, clown, circus, street, immersive, outdoor, site-specific performance and more.

-- Winner - Burgerz – Hackney Showroom (Traverse Theatre - Traverse 2)
+- Winner: Burgerz – Hackney Showroom (Traverse Theatre)

-- Nominee - Life is No Laughing Matter – Demi Nandhra (Summerhall - TechCube 0)
+- Nominee: Life is No Laughing Matter – Demi Nandhra (Summerhall)

-- Nominee - Sex Education – Harry Clayton-Wright (Summerhall - TechCube 0 )
+- Nominee: Sex Education – Harry Clayton-Wright (Summerhall)

-- Nominee - YUCK Circus – Underbelly and YUCK Circus (Underbelly's Circus Hub on the Meadows - The Beauty)
+- Nominee: YUCK Circus – Underbelly and YUCK Circus (Underbelly's Circus Hub on the Meadows)

-Total Theatre & Jacksons Lane Award for Circus
+Total Theatre and Jacksons Lane Award for Circus

-- Winner - Knot – Nikki & JD / Jacksons Lane (Assembly Roxy - Upstairs)
+- Winner: Knot – Nikki & JD / Jacksons Lane (Assembly)

-- Nominee - Contra – Written and Performed by Laura Murphy, Directed by Ursula Martinez (Summerhall - Demonstration Room)
+- Nominee: Contra – Written and performed by Laura Murphy, directed by Ursula Martinez (Summerhall)

-- Nominee - Jelly or Jam – Ampersand with support from Gravity & Other Myths (Underbelly's Circus Hub on the Meadows - The Beauty)
+- Nominee: Jelly or Jam – Ampersand with support from Gravity & Other Myths (Underbelly's Circus Hub on the Meadows)

-- Nominee - Raven – Chamäleon Productions in association with Aurora Nova (Assembly Roxy - Central)
+- Nominee: Raven – Chamäleon Productions in association with Aurora Nova (Assembly)

-- Nominee - Super Sunday – Underbelly and Race Horse Company (Underbelly's Circus Hub on the Meadows - The Lafayette)
+- Nominee: Super Sunday – Underbelly and Race Horse Company (Underbelly's Circus Hub on the Meadows)

 Total Theatre and The Place Award for Dance

-- Winner - Seeking Unicorns – Chiara Bersani / Associazione Culturale Corpoceleste (Dance Base - Studio 3)
+- Winner: Seeking Unicorns – Chiara Bersani / Associazione Culturale Corpoceleste (Dance Base)

-- Nominee - Ensemble – Robbie Synge and Lucy Boyes (Dance Base - Studio 1)
+- Nominee: Ensemble – Robbie Synge and Lucy Boyes (Dance Base)

-- Nominee - For now we see through a mirror, darkly – Ultimate Dancer in association with Take Me Somewhere (Greenside @ Nicholson Square - Emerald Theatre)
+- Nominee: For now we see through a mirror, darkly – Ultimate Dancer in association with Take Me Somewhere (Greenside @ Nicholson Square)

-- Nominee - Six Feet, Three Shoes – Slanjayvah Danza (Dance Base - Studio 3)
+- Nominee: Six Feet, Three Shoes – Slanjayvah Danza (Dance Base)

-- Nominee - Steve Reich Project – Isabella Soupart / MP4 Quartet (Dance Base - Studio 1)
+- Nominee: Steve Reich Project – Isabella Soupart / MP4 Quartet (Dance Base)

 Total Theatre Award for Innovation, Experimentation and Playing with Form

-- Winner - Frankenstein: How to Make a Monster – Battersea Arts Centre and BAC Beatbox Academy (Traverse Theatre - Traverse 1)
+- Winner: Frankenstein: How to Make a Monster – Battersea Arts Centre and BAC Beatbox Academy (Traverse Theatre)

-- Winner - Tricky Second Album – In Bed with My Brother (Pleasance Dome - 10Dome)
+- Winner: Tricky Second Album – In Bed with My Brother (Pleasance)

-- Nominee - Are we not drawn onward to new erA – Ontroerend Goed – Theatre Royal Plymouth, Vooruit, Richard Jordan Productions, BiB with ZOO (ZOO Southside - Main House)
+- Nominee: Are we not drawn onward to new erA – Ontroerend Goed – Theatre Royal Plymouth, Vooruit, Richard Jordan Productions, BiB with ZOO (ZOO)

-- Nominee - Below the Blanket – Cryptic (Royal Botanic Garden Edinburgh - East Gate - East Gate, Inverleith Row, EH3 5LP)
+- Nominee: Below the Blanket – Cryptic (Royal Botanic Garden Edinburgh)

-- Nominee - Louder Is Not Always Clearer – Mr and Mrs Clark featuring Jonny Cotsen (Summerhall - TechCube 0 )
+- Nominee: Louder Is Not Always Clearer – Mr and Mrs Clark featuring Jonny Cotsen (Summerhall)

-- Nominee - The Canary and the Crow – Middle Child (ROUNDABOUT @ Summerhall - Roundabout)
+- Nominee: The Canary and the Crow – Middle Child (Roundabout @ Summerhall)

-- Nominee - The Accident Did Not Take Place – YESYESNONO in association with the Pleasance (Pleasance Courtyard - Beside)
+- Nominee: The Accident Did Not Take Place – YESYESNONO in association with the Pleasance (Pleasance)

 Total Theatre Award for Physical/Visual Theatre

-- Winner - Working On My Night Moves – Julia Croft and Nisha Madhan with Zanetti Productions (Summerhall - Old Lab)
+- Winner: Working On My Night Moves – Julia Croft and Nisha Madhan with Zanetti Productions (Summerhall)

-- Nominee - Die!
+- Nominee: Die!
 Die!
 Die!
-Old People Die! – Ridiculusmus (Summerhall - TechCube 0 )
+Old People Die! – Ridiculusmus (Summerhall)

 Total Theatre Discretionary Award

-- Scottee: Fat Blokes – Scottee & Friends Ltd (Assembly George Square Studios - One)
+- Scottee: Fat Blokes – Scottee & Friends Ltd (Assembly)

-- The Forecast – Amy Bell, presented by The Place (Dance Base - Studio 1)
+- The Forecast – Amy Bell, presented by The Place (Dance Base)

-- The End – Bertrand Lesca and Nasi Voutsas (Summerhall - Bruford at Summerhall)
+- The End – Bertrand Lesca and Nasi Voutsas (Summerhall)